marora7926/aus_insci_project/README.md

   * [concurrently](https://www.npmjs.com/package/concurrently) *- Run multiple commands concurrently.*
   * [dotenv](https://www.npmjs.com/package/dotenv) *-Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env*
   * [express](https://www.npmjs.com/package/express) *- Fast, unopinionated, minimalist web framework for `node`.*
-  * [graphql](https://www.npmjs.com/package/graphql) *-The JavaScript reference implementation for GraphQL, a query language for APIs created by Facebook.*
+  * [graphql](https://www.npmjs.com/package/graphql) *-The JavaScript reference implementation for GraphQL, a query language for APIs.*
   * [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) *-JWT, or JSON Web Token, is an open standard used to share security information between two parties—a client and a server.
 Each JWT contains encoded JSON objects, including a set of claims.*
   * [jwt-decode](https://www.npmjs.com/package/jwt-decode) *-jwt-decode is a small browser library that helps decoding JWTs token which are Base64Url encoded.*
   * [lite-server](https://www.npmjs.com/package/lite-server) *- Lite-server is a lightweight development `server` that serves a web application, opens it in the browser, and refreshes the page when `HTML or JavaScript` changes are made to the source code.*
   * [@material-ui/core](https://www.npmjs.com/package/@material-ui/core) *-React components for faster and simpler web development. *
   * [mongoose](https://www.npmjs.com/package/mongoose) *- Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment. *
-  * [morgan](https://www.npmjs.com/package/morgan) *- HTTP request logger middleware for node.js*
   * [nanoid](https://www.npmjs.com/package/nanoid) *- tiny, secure, URL-friendly, unique string ID generator for JavaScript.*
   * [react](https://www.npmjs.com/package/react) *-React is a JavaScript library for creating user interfaces.*
   * [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) *-Bootstrap 4 components built with React.*